-A few ways to spark outdoor play with kids:
+A few more ways to spark outdoor play with kids:

-And, if you are looking for easy, fun and creative ways to increase that quality time with kiddos outdoors, here are a few of our favorite ways to spend time outdoors with young explorers you love this fall:
+If you are looking for easy, fun and creative ways to increase that quality time with kiddos outdoors, here are a few of our favorite ways to spend time outdoors with young explorers you love:

 Take the Moon for a Walk

 The Gist: After dinner, put on PJs and grab a lantern or flashlight and take the moon for a walk.
 Slow down and take time to use all of your senses to experience the beauty and peace of nighttime outdoors.

 For the full activities: Make a Lantern and Take the Moon for a Walk

 Needed: All you need is time outdoors and at least one tree to love.